josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 ## 9. Lean on hardware acceleration

 Not all CSS properties can be animated or transitioned smoothly across all devices and browsers.
-In fact, there are only a handful of properties that are capable of tapping into a device's hardware acceleration for the smoothest, highest-framerate transitions possible.
+In fact, only a handful are capable of tapping into a device's hardware acceleration for the smoothest, highest-framerate transitions possible.

 <SideNote>